-The course Applied Linguistics for Language Teachers, which I taught in the 2015-2016 and 2016-2017 academic years, was part of the curriculum of pre-service teachers who were working towards a degree in English Language Education.
-The course consisted of 13 lectures with a practical component (Vorlesung mit Übung), which covered topics in first and second language acquisition, psychological aspects of SLA, implications of the role of English as a global language, and assessment.
+The course Applied Linguistics for Language Teachers, which I taught in the 2015-2016 and 2016-2017 academic years at the University of Graz, was part of the curriculum of pre-service teachers who were working towards a degree in English Language Education.
+The course consisted of 13 lectures with a practical component (Vorlesung mit Übung), which covered topics in first and second language acquisition (SLA), psychological aspects of SLA, implications of the role of English as a global language, and assessment.

 Theory in SLA (Lecture 1)

-In this introductory session we discussed what applied linguistics is all about, and we looked into the role of theory in the professional development of language teachers.
-Some of the questions that we examined include:
+In this introductory session we discussed what applied linguistics is all about, and we also looked into the role of theory in the professional development of language teachers.
+Some of the questions that we examined included:

 - What is theory, and why is it important to language teachers?

-- Why are some people sceptical about theory?
+- Why are some teachers sceptical about theory?

 - What are the features of good (and bad!) theory?

-- What theoretical knowledge should language teachers have?
+- What theoretical knowledge do language teachers need?

 English in the World (Lectures 2 & 3)